yogsototh/clj-ml/README.md

 documents (or a subset; by default, the most common 1000 words).
 This presents a problem when new documents are loaded and used in a classifier trained on other documents.
-The classifier will not know how to handle word attributes that are not present in the training set.
+The classifier will not know how to handle word attributes that were not present in the training set.

 The `docs-to-dataset` function provides the ability to save the